 Do Eliminate Distractions in the Workshop

 Woodworking safety can be compromised with distractions in your workshop.
-Our construction team says to minimize distractions at all costs.
+My construction team says to minimize distractions at all costs.
 Not only can sudden distractions cause accidents, but having something like a TV in the shop can take your attention away from what’s at hand.

 Importance of Observing Woodworking Safety Guidelines

-Our team members also follow general woodworking safety guidelines and occupational safety guidelines outlined in the OSHA standards.
+Also make sure to follow general woodworking safety guidelines and occupational safety guidelines outlined in the OSHA standards.
 Not only should you follow these guidelines when using power tools and heavy-duty machines, even hand tools can be hazards without proper preparation.

 Taking proper safety precautions can prevent lost time if you are injured from a kick back or a running blade.